The men push the Toboggan in Madeira down the hills towards Funchal

 FAQ

 The sledges in Madeira are located in Monte.
-You can get there by TelefΓ©rico do Funchal, taxi or public transport.
-The ride starts close to Nossa Senhora do Monte Church and goes down to Livramento, a suburb in the Madeira capital of Funchal.
+You can get there by Teleférico do Funchal, taxi or public transport.
+The ride starts near Nossa Senhora do Monte Church and descends to Livramento, a suburb in the city of Funchal, the capital of Madeira.

 The route from Monte to Livramento is about 2 kilometres, and the toboggan ride down takes about 10 minutes.